ljbkusters/gitea-jenkins-docker-compose/README.md

     2. Click on "Organization" (next to "Repository")
     3. Click on the `+` symbol and add an organization
     4. Give it a meaningful name (like `MyCompany`)
+6. Add allowed webhook hosts to gitea server
+    1. Go to `gitea/gitea/conf/app.ini`
+    2. Add the following (TODO: this wildcard is probably risky, would be nice to add a specific host)
+    ```ini
+    [webhook]
+    ALLOWED_HOST_LIST = *
+    ```
-6. Add a test repository to the newly created organization
+7. Add a test repository to the newly created organization
     1. On the Gitea server, go to the newly created organization (`MyCompany`)
     2. Add a new repository
     3. Push the files under `./jenkins-test/` to this repository
-7. Setup Gitea plugin
+8. Setup Gitea plugin
     1. Visit localhost:8080 (Jenkins server)
     2. Go to "Manage Jenkins"
+    3. Select "System"
+    4. Scroll down to Jenkins Server and enter `http://jenkins-server:8080/` which will make sure that gitea uses this address in its webhooks, which is within the exposed docker compose network.
+       TODO: altough this fixes the gitea webhook issue, this is bad in the sense that Jenkins will now refer to itself with this address when sending automated emails and similar things, even though we access it from an outside OS on http://localhost:8080
+       (or some portproxy).
-    3. Select "System" and scroll down to Gitea Servers
+    5. Now scroll down to gitea
-    4. Add a new Gitea server
     5. Give it a meaningful name (like `gitea`)
     6. Enter the Gitea server address.
 It can be reached on `http://gitea-server:3000`.
        NOTE: you should see a confirmation that the server is found and a version number